Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 15 Juli 2025 11.48.21 UTC
+- WIB: Selasa, 15 Juli 2025 12.35.51 UTC
-- WITA: Selasa, 15 Juli 2025 12.48.21 UTC
+- WITA: Selasa, 15 Juli 2025 13.35.51 UTC
-- WIT: Selasa, 15 Juli 2025 13.48.21 UTC
+- WIT: Selasa, 15 Juli 2025 14.35.51 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational